csae1152/MyPredictiveFarm/README.md

 With our platform you will be able to communicate with agricultural workers around the world helping you getting better in what you do.

+You will be able to perform retinal image analysis by uploading an image from your cow's retina and see what diseas will or will not show up.

 Our solution is connected with all your farm devices, collecting all the produced information and will provide you strategies and plans for the future.

 It will get possible to find the best solutions for your harvesting machines.